Dan has been a licensed journey-level electrician for 17 years. He has extensive experience in most areas of the electrical trade.

-There are few electricians in the commercial and industrial field that don't know how to bend EMT conduit with a hand bender; it is one of the primary skills necessary to acquire and perhaps the most troubling for the new electrician and is the reason for this conduit bending guide.
+There are few electricians in the commercial and industrial field that don't know how to bend EMT conduit with a hand bender.
+It's one of an electrician's most important skills—and perhaps the most troubling for the new electrician—which is why I've written this conduit-bending guide.
 Learning how to bend conduit is an early task for the beginning electrician in both the commercial and industrial fields.

-Nevertheless it is not a difficult skill to learn with a little study and some practice.
-This article is divided into three main sections, plus this introduction and a brief discussion of the tools necessary - careful reading and some practice (perhaps with some "bones" or scrap conduit from a job site) and you will understand the basics of how to bend electrical conduit.
-There are three basic bends that are commonly used: the 90° bend, the common offset and the saddle.
-A more advanced type of bend, called concentric bends is discussed in a separate article.
-Each will be discussed separately - make sure that each is understood and practiced before moving to the next section as each builds on the prior section.
+Nevertheless, it is not a difficult skill to learn with a little study and some practice.
+This article is divided into three main sections, plus this introduction and a brief discussion of the tools necessary.
+With careful reading and some practice (perhaps with some "bones" or scrap conduit from a job site), you will understand the basics of how to bend electrical conduits.

-A good torpedo style level is necessary.
-Make sure that your level is top quality—a $5 plastic level simply won't perform and even a more expensive mid quality level will not have the lifespan of a good level.
-Amazon offers several high quality levels that are good choices for the electrician with such amenities as a V groove on top, multiple level vials to include a 30° angle and rare earth magnets.
+A good torpedo-style level is necessary.
+Make sure that your level is top quality—a $5 plastic level simply won't perform and even a more expensive mid-quality will not have the lifespan of a good level.
+Amazon offers several high-quality levels that are good choices for the electrician with such amenities as a V groove on top, multiple level vials to include a 30° angle and rare earth magnets.
 Strong magnets are a plus as levels are often placed on conduit and left, sometimes many feet in the air.
 Checkpoint and Swanson both make good levels, with some models even having the "anti-dog" screw for bending large conduit.

 A good measuring tape.
 A ¾", 25' tape is minimum, with a 1", 25' or 30' tape being preferred.
 The "standout" feature is important as measurements are usually taken without support under the tape measure and it needs to support itself while extended out 8 or 10 feet.

-A few markers of some kind will be necessary; the common "sharpie" is widely used as is the carpenters pencil.
+A few markers of some kind will be necessary; the common "sharpie" is widely used as is the carpenter's pencil.
 Black markers are preferable as colors can be hard to see from a distance or in dim light while the pencil is used for exposed work such as in a mechanical room or many factories.
-Do not use a sharpie for exposed work as conduit is often painted and the ink will bleed through and be visible after painting.
+Do not use a sharpie for exposed work, as a conduit is often painted and the ink will bleed through and be visible after painting.

 Levels From Amazon